orgmesh/orgmesh/README.md

 A single SDO can align with one or more ecosystems.
 To do that, it must comply with laws and regulations and respect both Executive and Judiciary powers within the ecosystem.

-Each ecosystem should be able to provide one or more templates for SDO.
+Each ecosystem should be able to provide one or more templates for SDO (skeletons) that each organization should be able to extend.

 Legislations are rule based.
 Each lay should be struvtured on Autority Documents, hierarchically structured.